Technical Debt: The Silent Tax That's Slowly Killing Your Business

 Delivery slows to a crawl

 Features that should take weeks take months.
-Your competitors ship three releases while you ship one.
+Your competitors ship three releases in the time you ship one.

 Bugs multiply faster than fixes

-Fixing one bug introduces two new ones because everything is entangled.
-Your defect backlog grows monthly.
+Fixing one bug creates two new ones because everything is tangled together.
+Your bug list grows every month.

 Team burnout and turnover